10 WAYS TO MAKE DECLUTTERING EASIER

 Think about which room, area or type of item you spend most of your time tidying, clearing up and generally looking after.

-3. Try decluttering somewhere that will make you feel good
+3. Try an area that will make you feel good

-I started with decluttering my wardrobe.
-I was getting more and more fed up with looking like something that the cat had dragged in.
+I was getting frustrated looking like something the cat had dragged in.
 I had a wardrobe full of clothes but didn’t wear about 80% of them and I could never find anything to wear each morning.
-So, I’d end up reaching for the jeans and sweater at the top of the pile, again.
+So, I’d always end up reaching for the jeans and sweater at the top of the pile.